matthid/Yaaf.Xmpp.Runtime/README.md

  * Asynchronous from the core by design (NOTE: currently we are limited by System.XML not being completely asynchronous.
    Because we currently use a mono port, but now with https://github.com/dotnet/corefx we may be able to use that instead.)
  * While called "Xmpp.Runtime" this library is flexible enough to build any kind of XML based communication on top of any kind of transportation layer.
+ * Portability: This project tries to provide a framework / library usable on any device (Android, iOS, Windows Phone, Windows, Linux, MAC).
+   (Not completely done, but all references are already portable!
+The current focus is a usable server implementation.)